ValMilkevich/code-conf.com/_events/doc-sthlm-2016.md

 {% include sponsors.html
 sponsors=page.sponsors
 caption="Sponsors"
-subcaption="A heart felt thank goes to our friends" css_classes="" %}
+subcaption="A heart felt thank you goes to our friends" css_classes="" %}